 eToro launched in 2007 and built its name on one thing: making investing feel social.
 The idea was simple - let beginners copy the trades of experienced investors automatically.
 No research, no complicated analysis.
 Just find someone with a good track record and mirror their portfolio.

 It worked.
-Today eToro has over 35 million registered users across 100+ countries, making it one of the most recognized brokers in the world.
+Today eToro has over 38 million registered users across 75+ countries, supports 19 languages, and provides access to more than 10,000 financial instruments, making it one of the most recognized brokers in the world.

 But popularity and quality aren’t the same thing.
 Let’s break down what eToro actually delivers.